marcopennekamp/lore/specification/modules.md

 The local module `apple` is where it gets tricky.
 The local import of `nature.bear.foo` reaffirms that `foo` should refer to a multi-function.
 The question is which local and global multi-functions are candidates for disambiguation:

 - `nature.bear.foo` is trivially available as a local candidate, because it's imported directly.
-- As `import nature.zebra.foo` shadows `import nature.cicada.foo` and the multi-function is not available as a global binding from the local module structure, `nature.cicada.foo` is clearly not a candidate.
+- As `import nature.zebra.foo` shadows `import nature.cicada.foo` and the multi-function is not available as a global binding from any local modules, `nature.cicada.foo` is clearly not a candidate.
 - Because `import nature.bear.foo` shadows `import nature.zebra.foo` and occurs inside the local module `apple`, `nature.apple.foo` should be available as a global candidate.
 The reasoning for this comes down to what the average programmer would expect inside the local module `apple`.
 The programmer is aware that `import nature.zebra.foo` has shadowed the import of `nature.cicada.foo`, so they don't expect `nature.cicada.foo` to be available anywhere inside the local module `nature`.
 The same applies to `nature.foo`, because usually the local module `nature` would make `nature.foo` available as a global binding, but the import overrides that.
 Hence, anywhere inside local module `apple`, because it's a child of local module `nature`, `nature.foo` is not available.
 However, `nature.apple.foo` *is* available because the local module `apple` makes it available as a global binding, similar to how `nature` would've made `nature.foo` available.
 - Bonus question: Assume `foo` is a multi-function declared in the root scope. `foo` will also not be available in local module `apple`, because the root local module would usually make `foo` available, but this is overridden by the import of `nature.zebra.foo`.
 Hence, again, anywhere in local module `nature` where the import occurs, `foo` should not be available.

 In summary, we have `nature.bear.foo` as a local candidate and `nature.apple.foo` as a global candidate.
+All results would be the same if `import nature.zebra.foo` was instead a local definition `let foo: Int = 5`.